Plant-based diets: are they optimal for health?

-So, do vegans need to take supplements?
+So, do plant-based eaters need to take supplements?

 Not necessarily.
 The decision to take dietary supplements should always be discussed with your doctor (and based on your personal blood work), or with a Registered Dietitian who can assess your current diet and help you decide if/which supplements are right for you.
-If you live in the northern hemisphere (anyplace that has long and dark winters), a Vitamin D supplement (1000IU per day) is generally recommended as testing blood levels of this vitamin may not be part of routine blood work from your family doctor.
+If you live in the north (anyplace that has long and dark winters), a Vitamin D supplement (1000IU per day) is generally recommended as testing blood levels of this vitamin may not be part of routine blood work from your family doctor.

 Here are some of my personal tips for optimizing your plant-based diet: